cran/shinyHugePlot/README.md

   })
 ```

-it is improved by the following function (in the author’s environment,
+it is improved by a `plotly_build_light` function (in the author’s
-it takes approx 0.3 secs):
+environment, it takes approx 0.3 secs):

 ``` r
 system.time({